Grace Communion International: Changes under new leadership

 As early as 1988, Joseph W. Tkach Sr. began to make doctrinal changes, at first quietly and slowly, but then openly and radically.
 The changes were presented as new understandings of Christmas and Easter, Babylon and the harlot, British Israelism, Saturday Sabbath, and other doctrines.

 Tkach Sr. directed the church theology towards mainstream evangelical Christian belief, against the wishes of some of the membership.
 This caused much disillusionment among the membership and another rise of splinter groups.
 While the church admitted that its changes had brought about "catastrophic results", they stood by their belief that the changes were for the best.
 During the tenure of Joseph Tkach Sr., the church's membership declined by 80%.

 All of Herbert Armstrong's writings were withdrawn from print by the WCG, though they are still made available by other denominations.
 In the 2004 video production Called To Be Free, former dean of WCG's Ambassador College Greg Albrecht, declared Herbert Armstrong to be both a false prophet and a heretic.

-In 1995, Tkach Sr died of cancer and his son, Joseph Tkach Jr., became the leader of the WCG.
+In 1995, Tkach Sr. died of cancer and his son, Joseph Tkach Jr., became the leader of the WCG.
 Tkach Jr. affirmed his father's reforms within the church, and continued to make changes.
 As a result, many members and ministers left and formed other churches that conformed to many of the teachings of Armstrong.

 In 2009, the WCG changed its name to Grace Communion International.
 In October 2018, Joe Tkach Jr. retired and installed Greg Williams as the President of GCI.

 Contemporary beliefs and practices

 Teachings

-Much of GCI's current doctrine follows mainstream Protestant beliefs that faith in Jesus is the only way to receive salvation and that the Bible is the divinely inspired and the infallible word of God.
+Much of GCI's current doctrine follows mainstream Protestant beliefs, professing that faith in Jesus is the only way to receive salvation and that the Bible is the divinely inspired and infallible word of God.